Efficient stream-based Max-Min diversification with minimal failure rate: Conclusion

-This paper investigated the stream-based Max-Min $b$-diversification problem in which the decision maker's goal is to select the most diverse set possible out of the \instances of a data stream.
-We propose to translate the setting to a score-based sequential selection problem, for which we can apply already existing algorithms from the literature.
-The \CCMNew algorithm presented in this paper is based on reducing the selection failures that naturally occur in this setting: it is easy-to-implement, efficient and fast in practice.
-More specifically, the \CCMNew's time complexity is $\bigO(Nd\log(N))$, \ie at least $(N+b)/\log(N)$ times lower than that of the \DynSIMPLEK algorithm that serves as performance target.
-Finally, the performance of \CCMNew is compared to relevant existing online algorithms through simulations on real datasets.
+This paper investigated the \streambased \MaxMin $b$-diversification problem, in which the goal is to select the most diverse set possible out of the items of a finite data stream by making immediate and irrevocable decisions.
+For this problem we presented the \FRM algorithm that minimizes the selection failures that may naturally occur in this setting.
+The algorithm is easy-to-implement, efficient and computationally cheaper than \DynSIMPLEK that is among the main competing approaches with the main objective. \FRM was found to have better performance compared to relevant online algorithms of the literature through simulations on synthetic data streams and data from a real-world application of robotic sampling.
+Future work could investigate theoretically how to tune better the different features of the \FRM algorithm.